mulesoft-labs/raml-language-server/README.md

 In the current implementation prototype launching implementation is located in `src/entryPoints/vscode` folder

 ### Server interface

+More details of how add to develop the server side are [here](./documentation/server.md)

 Server interface is represented by the server connection and is something server business logics communicates to in order to provide its functionality to the clients.
 It resembles the client one for node-based clients: